The Competency Matrix: Why and How?

 The skills and versatility matrix plays a crucial role in this process.
 It provides an overview of the skills available within the organization, and highlights areas where action is needed to fill gaps.
 Using this matrix not only helps to ensure compliance with ISO 9001, but also contributes to improving the overall performance of the quality management system.

-Tracking clearances is another major reason why building a skills and versatility matrix is essential in any organization.
+Visit authorization tracking is another major reason why building a skills and versatility matrix is essential in any organization.
 Clearances are the formal authorizations granted to employees to perform certain tasks or operate certain machines or equipment, often based on their training and experience.
 A well-designed skills and versatility matrix enables these authorizations to be tracked and managed effectively.
 It provides an overview of which employees have the necessary skills and authorizations to perform specific tasks, facilitating optimal task allocation.

 In addition, it helps identify employees who may require additional training to obtain certain clearances, or those whose clearances are about to expire and need to be renewed.
 In this way, the skills and versatility matrix serves as a valuable tool for ensuring compliance, safety and operational efficiency.

-2.3 Securing and transmitting know-how
+2.3 Securing know-how and passing it on

 Securing know-how and passing it on is another imperative for which organizations need to develop a skills and versatility matrix.
 Know-how, which represents the specific expertise accumulated by employees over time, is a valuable asset for any company.
 However, this capital can be at risk, particularly when a key employee leaves the organization.
 A skills and versatility matrix helps to identify and secure this know-how by determining precisely who possesses which skills or expertise within the company.
-It also facilitates succession planning and skills transfer by identifying potential replacements for each key position.
+It also facilitates planning succession planning and skills transfer by identifying potential replacements for each key position.

 In addition, by highlighting existing skills and those that need to be developed, the matrix helps to design effective training plans to ensure the transmission of know-how.
 In this way, the skills and versatility matrix plays a decisive role in ensuring the continuity and resilience of the company, by securing its knowledge capital.

 2.4.
-Implement a training plan
+Set up a training plan

 In addition, the matrix can help identify employees who could benefit most from certain training courses, or those who could serve as in-house trainers thanks to their expertise in certain areas.
 In this way, the use of a skills and versatility matrix can significantly improve the effectiveness and impact of training initiatives.